Robust Optimization Framework for Ground Coverage in Aerial Sensor Networks: Preliminaries

 \subsection{Sensor geometry and sensing model}

-We analyze a directional sensing model where sensors are positioned in 3D space at $(x_s, y_s, z_s) \in \mathbb{R}^3$, typically elevated to expand the field of view and mitigate occlusion effects, resulting in a top-down orientation as illustrated in Figure~\ref{fig:3D}.
-The sensor’s horizontal and vertical angles of view are denoted by $\theta_H$ and $\theta_V$, respectively.
-Its tilt is defined as the angle $\alpha$ between the camera’s optical axis and the xy-plane, which controls vertical inclination, while $\beta_s$ specifies the horizontal orientation with respect to the x-axis, where $\beta_s = 0$ indicates alignment along x.
+Sensors are deployed in three-dimensional space at locations $(x_s, y_s, z_s) \in \mathbb{R}^3$, typically elevated to expand the field of view and mitigate occlusion effects, resulting in a top-down orientation as illustrated in Figure~\ref{fig:3D}.
+Each sensor is characterized by a horizontal and a vertical angle of view, denoted by $\theta_H$ and $\theta_V$, respectively.
+The tilt angle $\alpha_s$ is defined as the angle between the sensor’s optical axis and the $xy$-plane and controls vertical inclination, while the yaw angle $\beta_s$ specifies the horizontal orientation with respect to the positive $x$-axis, with $\beta_s = 0$ indicating alignment along the $x$ direction.

-Given the sensor's position $(x_s, y_s, z_s) \in \mathbb{R}^3$ and tilt angle $\alpha_s$ (relative to the xy-plane), the sensing region forms an irregular rectangular pyramid, as illustrated in Figure~\ref{fig: sensing model}.
-To analyze ground coverage, we project this 3D volume orthogonally onto the xy-plane, resulting in a truncated sector or fan-shaped footprint, shown in Figure~\ref{fig:2D}.
-Each aerial directional sensor $s$, mounted at a known altitude, is defined in 2D by its location $(x_s, y_s)$, orientation $\beta_s$ (relative to the x-axis), and angular view $\theta_H$.
-The inner and outer sensing radii are denoted $r_s$ and $R_s$, respectively.
-The ground projection $A_s(\beta_s)$ corresponding to this footprint is defined as:
+For a sensor located at $(x_s, y_s, z_s)$ with tilt angle $\alpha_s$, the three-dimensional sensing region forms a truncated pyramidal frustum, as illustrated in Figure~\ref{fig: sensing model}.
+Since coverage is evaluated on the ground, this volume is orthogonally projected onto the $xy$-plane, producing a truncated sector or fan-shaped footprint, shown in Figure~\ref{fig:2D}.
+After projection, each aerial directional sensor is represented in two dimensions by its planar location $(x_s, y_s)$, orientation $\beta_s$, horizontal field of view $\theta_H$, and sensing limits.
+The inner and outer sensing radii are denoted by $r_s$ and $R_s$, respectively.
+The resulting ground coverage region of the sensor $s$ is an annular sector $C_s(\beta_s)$, defined as: